raighi/PyRatDeliverable2/README.md

 We were aiming at finding the shortest path to multiple cheese with the most economical time cost.

-Exhaustive: Perform a TSP to know the best order to catch the cheeses fastly
+Exhaustive: Perform a TSP to know the best order to catch the cheeses fastly.
+The complexity of the algorithm is exponential.

-Greedy: Greedy algorithm using the heuristic : "go to the closest cheese"
+Greedy: Greedy algorithm using the heuristic : "go to the closest cheese".

 GreedyEachTurn: Same as Greedy but when it searchs for the next cheese it takes in count the cheeses already taken

-GreedyEachCheese: Same as GreedyEachTurn but if the cheese it was chasing is catch by the opponent it goes to the next cheese
+GreedyEachCheese: Same as GreedyEachTurn but if the cheese it was chasing is catch during the turn by the opponent it goes to the next nearest cheese the next turn.

-Cluster_man: Create clusters of cheese and take it into account when searching the closest cheese.
-Have to be improves with a second field of larger clusters and machine learning
+Cluster_man: Luster_man uses another herustic : it creates clusters of cheese and takes it into account when searching the closest cheese.
+Have to be improved with a second field of larger clusters and machine learning, in order to take more efficient decisions.

-AI: Neural network that failed to be usefull
+AI: Neural network that failed to be useful.
+The other methods provide a way to store new entrances on the neural network (get_entrance,edge_to_entrance_index), and the forward_propagation compute the output of the neural network.
+The main factor of complexity is the forward propogation which is in a complexity polynomial relatively to the number of neuron.

 AI_enhancement: program to reinforce AI